Here’s my Crumbl Cookies Franchise Review, includes cost, detailed information about the concept and more.

 In Item #6 of the FDD, listed under “Other Fees,” franchisees can get nicked for a lot of stuff.
 To me, it’s excessive and unnecessary.

 Bluntly, except for the intellectual property part, the fines franchisees can get hit with worry me.
+Especially since they can up the cost for this popular cookie franchise.

 In one case, a simple, “Franchisees are expected to maintain a clean, healthy environment for their customers and employees” would probably do.